ShihuiJin/mpox_SEIR/simulation results/README.md

-Data for figures in the main manuscript
+Data for figures in the main manuscript and the Supplementary Information